When news happens, text CHRON and your photos or videos to 80360. Or contact us by email & phone.

 They picked up the £20,000 prize at the event at the Roundhouse, in Camden, north London, which was hosted by Lauren Laverne and screened in a brief five-minute slot on Channel 4.

-Joe said the band would take their parents out for dinner but would also celebrate in more traditional rock star style.
+Newman said the band would take their parents out for dinner but would also celebrate in more traditional rock star style by going out for a drink.